 Susannah is a 48-year-old entrepreneur with her own real estate law practice.
 She also has two teenagers that keep her busy at home, and she helps care for her mother.
 Susannah also has DM1.

-She follows the Myotonic Facebook page and belongs to two Myotonic online support groups, one for patients and one for caregivers, now that she has become involved in caring for her mother, who is disabled from advanced DM1.
+She follows the MDF Facebook page and belongs to two MDF online support groups, one for patients and one for caregivers, now that she has become involved in caring for her mother, who is disabled from advanced DM1.

 She is busy juggling so much that she often can’t tell if her fatigue is normal for her situation or a symptom of the DM.
 "So much of what I see as symptoms of DM at this point in my life can be confusing.
 Is it DM or is it just aging?
 Is the daytime sleepiness because I’m just being a bum and sitting on the couch, or is it that my body is tired from the disease?"